 Since returning to private practice in 2017, VK has presided as Chair or sat as a Panel Arbitrator in a substantial number of significant arbitrations which include both institutional and ad hoc arbitrations.
 Parties have included Governments, Government-owned or linked entities, multi- national companies, statutory entities and major international commercial businesses.
 The subject matter of these arbitrations include disputes about inward foreign investments (inclusive of differences involving BITs), technology transfers, intellectual property rights, energy and power, telecommunications, distribution rights, banking, securities, insurance, joint ventures and general commercial matters.

-On 6 August 2021, the Indian Supreme Court in a ground breaking decision agreed with VK’s view qua Emergency Arbitrator in a multi-billion dollar dispute that a Partial Award made by an Emergency Arbitrator could be enforceable under Indian law: https://globalarbitrationreview.com/amazon-can-enforce-emergency-award-in-india
+On 6 August 2021, the Indian Supreme Court in a ground-breaking decision agreed with VK’s view qua Emergency Arbitrator in a multi-billion dollar dispute that a Partial Award made by an Emergency Arbitrator in an Indian seated arbitration could be enforceable under Indian law:

 In a Valedictory letter dated 14 January 2017 addressed to him on his retirement as Attorney-General of Singapore, Prime Minister Lee- Hsien Loong thanked VK for his outstanding contributions to Singapore over the previous 13 years, and said: